phnx-im/docs/src/spec/glossary.md

 }
 ```

-### Future work: Manage roles via proposal

-For now, chaning roles requires a GroupContextExtension proposal, which can be expensive if there is more than one extension.
-Instead it should probably be possible to change roles via a custom proposal.

 ## Welcome attribution info

 Encrypted under the recipient's friendship encryption key.
 The TBS has to be signed by the sender's client credential.